Okipa: Okipa Maker

 The Okipa Maker was a highly-respected role in Mandan society.
 His main role was to sponsor the ceremony and to provide food for the village during it.
-To earn this position, the candidate for the role had to acquire "at least a hundred" kinds of robes, dresses, and other assorted goods, which were to be doled out during the ceremony.
+To earn this position, the candidate for the role had to acquire "at least one hundred" kinds of robes, dresses, and other assorted goods, which were to be doled out during the ceremony.
 Given the scale of the process, a candidate was invariably assisted by his family, including both of his parents' clans.
 The process of collecting these goods regularly took over a year.
 He was prohibited from killing, butchering, or eating the entrails of any buffalo during this period where he was expected to host the next Okipa.
 These men also held esteemed roles outside of the Okipa, serving as ambassadors to other Mandan villages and defining policies towards them.
 During the ceremony, he was painted yellow.

 Religious society

 The Okipa Religious Society was a group of tribesmen who conducted and directed the ceremony, and chose young men in the tribe who were qualified to participate.
 It was composed of a figure representing Lone Man, a figure representing Speckled Eagle, eight singers, and anyone who had previously served as the Okipa Maker.